Day 31: Hwy58 mile 566.5 to mile 592.9 (26.4 miles, 42.5km)

 There was a strong and chilled wind on top that had me reaching for my down jacket which was unusual.
 For the last week any wind blowing has been warm.
 I’m sure it will warm later.

 The hill top was littered with Juniper and Joshua Trees creating lots of windbreaks and a stack of nice camping sites.
 (I later found a bunch of hikers had to bunker down here early last night as the wind was so strong several where getting knocked to the ground)

 I over took four people early on and didn’t catch their names except for a Korean guy with the trail name Happy.
 His English wasn’t very good but he conveyed everything through his huge smile, hand gestures and an infectious laugh.
 Perfectly named.
 We leaped frogged each other right through to lunch, always laughing as we past.

 Following an ATV track for quite a while the trail descended only to immediately ascend again to a ridge with yet more wind turbines.
 These things are everywhere.

 By 12:30 I’d reached the Golden Oaks Spring and was ready for lunch having knocked out 17 miles already.
 I was happy with that.

-After a lazy lunch and still plenty of day lift I looked over my maps and made the decision to press on another 9 miles to a camp site that had lots of trees offering shade and protection from the wind.
+After a lazy lunch and still plenty of day left I looked over my maps and made the decision to press on another 9 miles to a campsite that had lots of trees offering shade and protection from the wind.
 This leg was fairly uneventful travelling through multiple burn areas.
 It did offer some views across the Mojave and distant mountains to the north – I’m sure if they our first glimpse at the Sierras or not, they could be because the trail has another 100 miles to Kennedy Meadows, as the crowd flies the distance is a lot less.